Fun Fact

 - Deep integration with Windows and Office

-- Excellent for presentations and email management
+- Excellent presentation and email tools

 - Strong creative capabilities

-- Easy to use
+- Seamless cross-device use

 Weaknesses